mxgoai/mxgo-core/DOCKER_SETUP.md

 # Docker Setup Guide

-This guide will help you set up MXTOAI using Docker for easy self-hosting.
+This guide will help you set up MXGo using Docker for easy self-hosting.

-MXTOAI uses a simplified Docker architecture with health checks and dependency management built into docker-compose.yml.
+MXGo uses a simplified Docker architecture with health checks and dependency management built into docker-compose.yml.

 ## Prerequisites